CA4022/Lab1-Configuration-HadoopMR/README.md

 ## NOTES on hadoop install vith homebrew (MAC OS users ONLY)

-1. homebrew automatically installs the latest stable release available
+1. Homebrew automatically installs the latest stable release available

-1. If hadoop installation via brew does not work, get the latest stable release from:
+2. If hadoop installation via brew does not work, get the latest stable release from:

 <https://mirrors.whoishostingthis.com/apache/hadoop/common/>